Why You Shouldn’t Use The Username Admin

 Why shouldn’t you use the Username ADMIN?

-Let’s address and briefly describe why running your WordPress site with username ADMIN is not recommended.
+Let’s address and briefly describe why running your WordPress site with the ADMIN username is not recommended.

 Brute Force attacks